Create a Link-Tree with Roq (45min)

 ››› CODING TIME

-Create data/profile.yml with your name, handle, title, bio, profile image, and a list of social links.
+Create data/profile.yml with your name, handle, title, bio, profile image, a list of social links, and a list of links.
 Each social entry should have a name, url, and icon.
+Each link should have a name, url, description, and icon.

 See hint

 YAML files in data/ are automatically available in templates via cdi: prefix.
-For the icon field, we'll use Phosphor Icons names later.
-For now, just pick names like github-logo, linkedin-logo, butterfly (for Bluesky).
+For the icon fields, we'll use Phosphor Icons names.
+Pick names like github-logo, linkedin-logo, butterfly (for Bluesky), lightning, terminal, etc.

 See solution